 A path is a training object containing steps, with a focus on flexibility.
 Steps can be courses, classrooms, other paths, programs, or assessments.

-A path is a straining object containing steps, with a focus on linearity and repeatability.
+A program is a training object containing steps, with a focus on linearity and repeatability.

 After completing a course, users are able to leave feedback on a course by selecting one of the following reactions: I like it, I learned something, This is outdated, I didn't get it.
 The reactions can then be viewed under the course statistics.